-Tea length pink and brown wedding dress and bolero for mature bride, Suzanne
+Tea length brown wedding dress and bolero

 Suzanne wrote: Felicity, I couldn’t decide which shot was best so I’m sending you the whole album.
 My dress was much admired and I certainly felt wonderful in it.
 Thank you again so much.
 Hope you are well.?
 Kind regards, Suzanne?